1973 Royal Nepal Airlines DHC-6 hijacking

-The 1973 Nepal plane hijack (also known as the Biratnagar Plane Hijack) was the first plane hijacking in the history of Nepal.
-Girija Prasad Koirala planned the hijack to steal money that the Nepal Rastra Bank was having transported from Biratnagar to Kathmandu.
+The 1973 Royal Nepal Airlines DHC-6 hijacking (also known as the Biratnagar Plane Hijack) was the first aircraft hijacking in the history of Nepal.

 The main motive for this incident was to gather funds for an armed revolution to restore multi-party democracy by overthrowing the party-less Panchayat system headed by the King in Nepal, Mahendra of Nepal.

 Aircraft

 The aircraft was a DHC-6 Twin Otter (Registration: 9N-ABB) and was delivered to Royal Nepal Airlines in 1971.

 Hijackers

-Girija Prasad Koirala was the main architect of this hijack.
-He wanted an armed fight for democracy in Nepal, but did not have sufficient funds.
-He coordinated with another democratic fighter Durga Subedi.
-Subedi was recently released from prison, where he read about the hijacking of Japan Airlines Flight 351.
+Durga Subedi was recently released from prison, where he read about the hijacking of Japan Airlines Flight 351.
 He came up with the idea of a plane hijack to collect the funds by carrying out a similar hijack.
 They were tipped from Madan Aryal who worked at Nepal Rastra Bank in Biratnagar and knew that the bank would transport Indian currency by plane through Biratnagar.
 Nagendra Dhungel and Basanta Bhattarai joined the team to hijack the plane.